3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Introduction

 \section{Introduction}

-Sub-Neptune exoplanets, planets with radii between $\sim$ 1.5 - 4 Earth radii, are one of the most commonly detected types of exoplanets.
+Sub-Neptune exoplanets, planets with radii between $\sim$ 1.5 - 4 Earth radii, are one of the most commonly detected type of exoplanets.
 However, the nature and interior structure of these exoplanets is still unknown.
 A commonly accepted model for sub-Neptune structure is a hydrogen-helium-dominated atmosphere over a rocky or icy core \citep{van_eylen_asteroseismic_2018}.
-However, other possible structure have been proposed and include; ``water worlds" \citep{luque_density_2022} which have high volatile fraction envelops, hot supercritical atmospheres containing a mixture of H$_2$ and H$_2$O \citep{pierrehumbert_runaway_2023, benneke_jwst_2024}, and ``Hycean Worlds" \citep{madhusudhan_habitability_2021} which are planets with shallow hydrogen-helium-dominated atmospheres overlaying a water rich interior and large oceans.
-Hydrogen-dominated atmospheres are also relevant for planets that have recently formed and still retain a transient hydrogen envelope \citep{young_earth_2023}, and the solar system giant planets.
-In this work, we explore the atmospheric state of H$_2$-rich atmospheres to inform our understanding of sub-Neptunes and other planets with H$_2$-rich atmospheres
+However, other possible structure have been proposed and include; ``water worlds" \citep{luque_density_2022} which have high volatile fraction envelops, hot supercritical atmospheres containing a mixture of H$_2$ and H$_2$O \citep{pierrehumbert_runaway_2023, benneke_jwst_2024}, and ``Hycean Worlds" \citep{madhusudhan_habitability_2021}, planets with shallow hydrogen-helium-dominated atmospheres overlaying a water rich interior and large oceans.
+Understanding the atmospheric state and dynamics of hydrogen-rich atmospheres is crucial to our understanding of sub-Neptune exoplanets.
+In this work, we explore vertical mixing and the temperature structure of H$_2$-rich atmospheres to inform our understanding of sub-Neptunes and other planets with H$_2$-dominated atmospheres.